 —Fats— Dietary fat protects internal organs, provides energy, insulates against cold, and helps the body absorb certain vitamins.
 There are three kinds of fats.
 Saturated fats are found in meat, dairy products, and coconut oil.
 Mono-unsaturated fats occur in olive, peanut, and canola oils; polyunsaturated fats are found in corn, cottonseed, safflower, soy and sunflower oils.

 A very important group of polyunsaturated fats are the essential fatty acids (EFAs) known as arachidonic acid, linolenic acid is the basis of the omega-3 EFAs.
 They are essential to the human diet because they cannot be synthesized in the body from other nutrients.
-Essential fatty acids are necessary for the formation of healthy cell membranes, the proper development and functioning of the brain and , and the production of the eicosanoids (thromboxanes, leukotrienes, and prostaglandins).
+Essential fatty acids are necessary for the formation of healthy cell membranes, the proper development and functioning of the brain and nervous system, and the production of the eicosanoids (thromboxanes, leukotrienes, and prostaglandins).

 Linoleic acid is found primarily in seeds, nuts, grains, and legumes.
 Alph-linolenic acid is found in green leaves, phytoplankton and algae, and selected seeds, nuts, and legumes.
 Arachidonic acid is obtained from meat, and the important omega-3 EFA eicosapentaenoic acid is found in fish.